Professor of Political Science on the Frederick Ferris Thompson Chair

 The New Politics of Inequality in Latin America: Rethinking Participation and Representation, coedited with Douglas A. Chalmers, Carlos M. Vilas, Scott B. Martin, Kerianne Piester, and Monique Segarra (Oxford University Press, 1997).

-“Pedagogía crítica, perturbación empática, y la política de los encuentros en los espacios de memoria en Chile,” Signos: Revista del Museo de la Memoria y los Derechos Humanos, Santiago, Chile, forthcoming.
+“Pedagogía crítica, perturbación empática, y la política de los encuentros en los espacios de memoria en Chile,” Signos: Revista del Museo de la Memoria y los Derechos Humanos, Santiago, Chile, January 2017.

 “President Obama’s Visit to Buenos Aires: An Important Gesture,” AULA Blog, Center for Latin American and Latino Studies, American University, March 22, 2016.